awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     }
     ```

-    - Iteam are read with a `AstraIO.read()` as entity, then serialized as string
+    - Items are read with a `AstraIO.read()` as an entity, then serialized as a String

     ```java
     @ProcessElement